What is Hair Regeneration?

 ACell’s ECM also provides growth factors and proteins necessary for tissue regeneration, and also sets up a temporary non-crosslinked scaffolding for the tissue reconstruction mimicking the surrounding healthy but damaged tissue.
 This scaffolding contains and slowly releases growth factors (VEGF etc.).
 The scaffold is metabolized allowing the healing and regeneration to be carried out by one’s own cells and tissue.

 Why Extracellular Matrix for Hair Restoration?

 both epithelial and endothelial cells.
-Extracellular matrix works by setting up a temporary cellular scaffold or bridge and then by attracting massive blood supply plus Adult Stem Cells (there are large numbers of inactive adult stem cells circulating in all humans after we are born) to the site of injury where they are converted back into progenitor cells.
+Extracellular matrix works by setting up a temporary cellular scaffold or bridge, and then attracts massive blood supply and adult stem cells.
+A large number of inactive adult stem cells continue to circulate in the human body in after we are born.
+The stem cells are attracted to the site of injury, where they are converted back into progenitor cells.

 Extracellular matrix also contains a considerable amount of the necessary proteins and growth factors to reconstruct and copy tissue, along with nerves and appendages (hair for example).
 PRP also contains a large number of adult stem cells.